Explore Variable-Step Solvers with Stiff Model

 ode23t are used as test cases.
 Stiff differential equations are used to solve this problem.
 There is no exact definition of stiffness for equations.
-Some numerical methods are unstable when used to solve stiff equations and very small step-sizes are required to obtain a numerically stable solution to a stiff problem.
+Some numerical methods are unstable when used to solve stiff equations and very small step sizes are required to obtain a numerically stable solution to a stiff problem.
 A stiff problem may have a fast changing component and a slow changing component.

 The simulation calculates the position of the pendulum bob in the x-y plane as viewed by an observer on the surface of Earth.
 The total energy of the pendulum is then calculated and used to assess the performance of various Simulink solvers.

-The Foucault pendulum is described by the system of coupled differential equations given below.
+The Foucault pendulum is described by the system of coupled differential equations shown below.
 Friction and air drag are not taken into consideration (this greatly simplifies the equations).
 A full derivation of these equations is given in the Foucault Pendulum example.

-This example investigates the performance of
+This example investigates the performance of the

 There are different ways to assess the performance of a solver.
 If a problem has a closed form solution, you could compare the solver results with the expected theoretical result.
 You could also monitor the time it takes to simulate a model using a particular solver.

 This example assesses solver performance by verifying the energy conservation law.
 In a frictionless environment, the total energy of the pendulum must remain constant.
-The calculated energy of the pendulum, however, will not remain constant as a result of limited numeric accuracy.
+The calculated energy of the pendulum, however, does not remain constant as a result of limited numeric accuracy.

 ode23t.
-It is clear that in this particular problem
+In this particular problem

 ode23t is much more accurate than